veltza/st-sx/README.md

   * ...sixels are not enabled in the release version of tmux.
 You have to compile it yourself with `./configure --enable-sixel`.
   * ...some sixels don't show up.
 The maximum size of sixels in tmux is 1 MB.
 You can increase the size limit by changing `INPUT_BUF_LIMIT` in `tmux/input.c`.
   * ...sixels may disappear or get stuck.
 The reason is that the sixel implementation in tmux is not robust yet.
-- Search results are not highlighted in keyboard selection mode.

 ## Thanks